SplaTAM: Splat, Track & Map 3D Gaussians for Dense RGB-D SLAM: Introduction

-In this context, we explore the question, ``\textbf{How can one use an explicit volumetric representation to design a SLAM solution?}" Specifically, we use a radiance field based on 3D Gaussians~\cite{3dgs} to \emph{Splat (Render)}, \emph{Track}, and \emph{Map} for SLAM.
-We believe that this representation has the following benefits over existing map representations: \begin{itemize} \item \textbf{Fast rendering and rich optimization:} Gaussian Splatting can be rendered at speeds up to $400$ FPS, making it significantly faster to visualize and optimize than implicit alternatives.
-The key enabling factor for fast optimization is the rasterization of 3D primitives.
-We introduce several simple modifications that make splatting even faster for SLAM, including the removal of view-dependent appearance and the use of isotropic Gaussians.
-Furthermore, this allows us to use dense photometric loss for SLAM in real-time, in contrast to traditional \& implicit map representations that rely respectively on sparse 3D geometric features or pixel-sampling to maintain efficiency. \item \textbf{Maps with explicit spatial extent:} The spatial frontier of the existing map can be easily controlled by adding Gaussians only in parts of the scene that have been observed in the past.
-Given a new image frame, this allows one to efficiently identify which portions of the scene are new content (outside the map's spatial frontier) by rendering a silhouette.
-This is crucial for camera tracking as we only want to compare mapped areas of the scene to new images.
-However, this is difficult for implicit map representations, as the network is subject to global changes during gradient-based optimization for the unmapped space. \item \textbf{Explicit map:} We can arbitrarily increase the map capacity by simply adding more Gaussians.
-Furthermore, this explicit volumetric representation enables us to edit parts of the scene, while still allowing photo-realistic rendering.
-Implicit approaches cannot easily increase their capacity or edit their represented scene. \item \textbf{Direct gradient flow to parameters:} As the scene is represented by Gaussians with physical 3D locations, colors, and sizes, there is a direct, almost linear (projective) gradient flow between the parameters and the rendering.
+In this context, we explore the question, ``\textbf{How can an explicit volumetric representation benefit the design of a SLAM solution?}" Specifically, we use an explicit volumetric representation based on 3D Gaussians~\cite{3dgs} to \emph{Splat (Render)}, \emph{Track}, and \emph{Map} for SLAM.
+We find that this leads to the following benefits over existing map representations: \begin{itemize} \item \textbf{Fast rendering and dense optimization:} 3D Gaussians can be rendered as images at speeds up to $400$ FPS, making them significantly faster to optimize than the implicit \& volumetric alternatives.
+The key enabling factor for this fast optimization is the rasterization of 3D primitives.
+We introduce several simple modifications that make splatting even faster for SLAM, including the removal of view-dependent appearance and the use of isotropic (spherical) Gaussians.
+Furthermore, this allows us to use dense photometric loss for SLAM in real-time, in contrast to prior explicit \& implicit map representations that rely respectively on sparse 3D geometric features or pixel sampling to maintain efficiency. \item \textbf{Maps with explicit spatial extent:} The existing parts of a scene, i.e., the spatial frontier, can be easily identified by rendering a silhouette mask, which represents the accumulated opacity of the 3D Gaussian map for a particular view.
+Given a new view, this allows one to efficiently identify which portions of the scene are new content (outside the map's spatial frontier).
+This is crucial for camera tracking as we only want to use mapped parts of the scene for the optimization of the camera pose.
+Furthermore, this enables easy map updates, where the map can be expanded by adding Gaussians to the unseen regions while still allowing high-fidelity rendering.
+In contrast, for prior implicit \& volumetric map representations, it is not easy to update the map due to their interpolatory behavior, while for explicit non-volumetric representations, the photo-realistic \& geometric fidelity is limited. \item \textbf{Direct optimization of scene parameters:} As the scene is represented by Gaussians with physical 3D locations, colors, and sizes, there is a direct, almost linear (projective) gradient flow between the parameters and the dense photometric loss.
 Because camera motion can be thought of as keeping the camera still and moving the scene, we also have a direct gradient into the camera parameters, which enables fast optimization.
-Neural-based representations don't have this as the gradient needs to flow through (potentially many) non-linear neural network layers. \end{itemize}
+Prior differentiable (implicit \& volumetric) representations don't have this, as the gradient needs to flow through (potentially many) non-linear neural network layers. \end{itemize}